eugenia1984/english/glossary.md

 - **That's a cool twist**: is often used to express that something is interestingly unexpected or surprisingly different.
 The word twist here refers to a change or development in a situation or story that is unusual or unexpected.
 Cool in this context means it's positively received.

+- **That sounds great!**: is a phrase used to express enthusiasm or approval about a suggestion, plan, or invitation.

 - **theaters** are places where you can watch live performances or movies.

 - **Then**: is often used to indicate the next step or action after something else has been done.
 For example, ``First, I check my emails, then I start coding``.